ttb06/SoulKnight/README.md

 # SoulKnight
- Making a game using SDL2
+Making a Soul Knight clone game using SDL2
 The game is made base on ECS system, each entity is the "vector" of component, which are:
 - Sprite Component
 - Transform Component